 Among the popular internet searches for retirees is “best places to retire.”
 It’s fun to think about living a new life somewhere different than where you are.
 Many retirees will do just that—and you may be one of them.

-Interestingly, the vast majority of retirees do not move.
+Interestingly, the vast majority of retirees do not find themselves moving after retirement.
 According to a study based on data from the last census in 2010, less than 6% of people 65 years and older had moved since the previous year.
 Among those who did move, only 17% had relocated from a different state.*

-The most common reason for staying put was proximity to friends and family.
+The most common reason for not relocating in retirement was proximity to friends and family.
 A home can represent years of happy memories and can be filled with personal items that would be emotionally difficult to part with.
 If you like where you live now but just need a change or want to escape harsh weather, consider an affordable second home or rental where you spend a few months out of the year.

-But if you’re ready to pack up and move on, here’s how to get started.
+But if you’re ready to make a retirement move, here’s how to get started.
 Make a short list of the places you’ve dreamed about, and visit them long enough to see what it would be like to live there.
 Engage real estate agents in each place to show you available properties and answer your questions about the community.
 The internet is another great resource on just about any place you’re thinking of settling.
-A little research before you make a move can help you find a place to live happily ever after.
+A little research before you make a retirement move can help you find a place to live happily ever after.

 One of the most critical factors to consider is the impact on your finances.